surniaulula/wpsso/readme.txt

 * **Improvements**
 	* None.
 * **Bugfixes**
-	* Fix to allow the SSO &gt; Advanced Settings &gt; Disable Cache for Debugging option to be changed in the Standard version.
+	* Fix to allow the new "Disable Cache for Debugging" option to be changed in the Standard version.
 * **Developer Notes**
 	* None.
 * **Requires At Least**